hoch/WAAX/readme.md

 osc.to(afx).to(WX.Master);
 ```

-### Better Parameter Control and Efficient Preset Management
+### Parameter & Preset Management
-Web Audio API's AudioParam is a hassle for developers without computer music background.
+Web Audio API's `AudioParam` is a hassle for developers without computer music background.
 A systemic wrapper for parameter control is provided users or plug-in designers with succint syntax and flexiblity.
 Plus, saving and loading plug-in setting as a preset only gets easier as it should.

 ```javascript
 // freq changes to MIDI pitch 60 immediately